-The majority of the Council's investments will be in Specified Investments although the Council has limited investments in Non- Specified investments.
+The majority of the Council's investments will be in Specified Investments although the Council has limited investments in Non-Specified investments.

-During 2017/18 the Council purchased an investment property in Clacton, which is a Non-Specified investment.
+During 2017/18 the Council purchased an investment property in Clacton, which is a Non-Specified investment (a commercial investment).
 The historic cost (including stamp duty) of this asset was £3.245 million and it is financed from revenue.
 The property was purchased with the aim of yielding rental income and with the potential for capital gains.
 This investment does not have a defined maturity date and it is an illiquid investment as the Council would need to sell the underlying asset to redeem the investment.

 The property will be subject to annual revaluation to reflect current value under the requirements of the Accounting Code of Practice and this will be reported in the Statement of Accounts.
-At 31 March 2021 the carrying value of the property was reduced by the Council's external Valuer to £1.985 million and at 30 September 2021 the carrying value was further reduced to £1.018 million.
+At 31 March 2022 the carrying value of the property was assessed by the Council's external Valuer at £2.108 million and at 30 September 2022 the carrying value was increased to £2.354 million.
 The anticipated return on the property through rental income compared to the historic cost is forecast to remain in line with the figures included in the report to Cabinet where the decision to purchase was made.
-Regardless of whether or not the property being used for trading, the terms of the lease require payment of the rent until the end of the lease term.
+Regardless of whether or not the property is being used for trading, the terms of the lease require payment of the rent until the end of the lease term.

-The Council has adopted a Commercial Property Investment Policy which will be maintained as a separate document within the wider Treasury Strategy framework.
+The Council has adopted a Commercial Property Investment Policy which will be maintained as a separate document within the wider Capital and Treasury Strategy framework.